XaAES: XaAES - The beginning

 XaAES is a free AES (Application Environment Service) written with MiNT in mind, originally developed by Craig Graham (Data Uncertain Software) back in September 1995.
 Taken from the XaAES beta6, here is a snippet of the readme.txt in which Craig explains his motives for initiating XaAES:

 "After using MultiTOS, then AES4.1, I became frustrated at the lack of a decent GUI to use the real power of the MiNT kernel - X Windows is all very well, but I can't run GEM programs on it.
 MultiTOS (even AES 4.1) is too slow.
 Geneva didn't run with MiNT (and, having tried the new MiNT compatible version, I can say it wasn't very compatible - at least AES 4.1 is quite stable, if a little slow).
 MagiC lives in a very fast, very small world all its own, with no networking support, few programs written to exploit it."

-NOTE: MagiC later became available on Mac OS (and still later on the x86 PC) with built-in networking, and network drivers also began to appear for the Atari ST. A lot of MagiC software was MiNT compatible, and vice versa, but that came later than the time period of the above quote.
+MagiC later became available on Mac OS (and still later on the x86 PC) with built-in networking, and network drivers also began to appear for the Atari ST. Much of MagiC software was MiNT compatible, and vice versa, but later than the time period of the above quote.

 Craig worked actively on XaAES until 1997 when he stopped the development, at that time a plethora of applications were already usable under XaAES.

 In 1998 the project was taken up by Swedish programmer Johan Klockars.
 He had been involved already during Craig's maintainership and at this point he stepped forward after a period of inactivity.

 Johan's work resulted in several bugfixes which eventually were released as Beta7+.
 Shortly after this beta Johan also made the decision to hand over the project to someone else.
 This time it really seemed like XaAES had hit the end of the road, with no one interested in taking up the project again.

-After a period of complete standstill Dutch coder Henk Robbers took over the project in November 1999.
+After a period of complete standstill Dutch programmer Henk Robbers took over the project in November 1999.
 During Henk's maintainer-ship loads of progress was made, and XaAES went from interesting to becoming rather usable and showing great potential.
 The visual appearance was made to look closer to that of N.AES, as this was the obvious reference target - the AES that at the time was the GUI for FreeMiNT.
 XaAES also become a lot more robust although the response for key and mouse input was still somewhat of a problem.

 Odd Skancke (aka Ozk) continued the development of XaAES, and together with Frank Naumann (then FreeMiNT maintainer), XaAES graphical improvements (skinning) were released with FreeMiNT 1.16.
 Alan Hourihane, as then FreeMiNT maintainer, was left to do bug fixes until round 2009, when after a resurgence of interest in the FreeMiNT OS, XaAES was then maintained and extended considerably by Helmut Karlowski (who maintains his own branch), especially in the area of Atari TOS application compatibility.